Fast - free UK Shipping - Orders over £70

 Here are the most common sources of this essential vitamin.

-The most common source of Vitamin D for our body is from our exposure to the sun.
+The most common source of Vitamin D for our body is our exposure to the sun.
 You don't need much.
-A 30 minute period of midday sun a number of times a week will give you plenty.
+A 30-minute period of midday sun a number of times a week will give you plenty.

 You do need to be outside, not in the shade.